 6. Use Numbers

-- How much your SaaS product can save customers money
+- Amount of money our SaaS product can save your customers

 - How much your SaaS product can help customers make more money

-- How quickly your SaaS product can improve business operations
+- Business operations your SaaS product can improve

 - How greatly your SaaS product can increase revenue